-- (1) The injured worker must have a claim that is - (a) Allowed by an order of the bureau of workers' compensation or the industrial commission or of its hearing officers with eight or more days of lost time due to a work related injury; or - (b) Certified by a self-insuring employer. - (2) The injured worker must have a significant impediment to employment or the maintenance of employment as a direct result of the allowed conditions in the referred claim. - (3) The injured worker must have at least one of the following present in the referred claim: - (a) The injured worker is receiving or has been awarded temporary total, non-working wage loss, or permanent total compensation for a period of time that must include the date of referral.
-For purposes of this rule, payments made in lieu of temporary total compensation (e.g. salary continuation) shall be treated the same as temporary total compensation; or - (b) The injured worker was granted a scheduled loss award under division (B) of section 4123.57 of the Revised Code; or - (c) The injured worker is not currently receiving compensation and has job restrictions in the claim documented by the physician of record and dated not more than one hundred eighty days prior to the date of referral; or - (d) The injured worker is receiving job retention services to maintain employment or satisfies the criteria set forth in paragraph (E) of this rule on the date of referral; or - (e) The injured worker sustained a catastrophic injury claim and a vocational goal can be established
+- (1) The injured worker has a claim that is - (a) Allowed by an order of the bureau of workers' compensation or the industrial commission or of its hearing officers with eight or more days of lost time due to a work related injury; or - (b) Certified by a self-insuring employer. - (2) The injured worker has a significant impediment to employment or the maintenance of employment as a direct result of the allowed conditions in the referred claim. - (3) The injured worker has at least one of the following present in the referred claim: - (a) The injured worker is receiving or has been awarded temporary total, non-working wage loss, or permanent total compensation for a period of time that includes the date of referral.
+For purposes of this rule, payments made in lieu of temporary total compensation (e.g. salary continuation) will be treated the same as temporary total compensation; or - (b) The injured worker was granted a scheduled loss award under division (B) of section 4123.57 of the Revised Code; or - (c) The injured worker is not currently receiving compensation and has job restrictions in the claim documented by the physician of record and dated not more than one hundred eighty days prior to the date of referral; or - (d) The injured worker is receiving job retention services to maintain employment or satisfies the criteria set forth in paragraph (E) of this rule on the date of referral; or - (e) The injured worker sustained a catastrophic injury claim and a vocational goal can be established

-- (4) The injured worker must not be working on the date of referral, with the exception of referral for job retention services. - (D) Eligibility for rehabilitation services for an employee of a state agency or state university employer.
+- (4) The injured worker was not working on the date of referral, with the exception of referral for job retention services. - (D) Eligibility for rehabilitation services for an employee of a state agency or state university employer.

-Notwithstanding that an employee of a state agency or state university may not meet the eligibility criteria of paragraph (C)(3) of this rule, the employee shall be eligible for rehabilitation services where the state agency or state university has certified the claim and the employee and employer agree upon a program of rehabilitation services.
+Notwithstanding the eligibility criteria of paragraph (C)(3) of this rule, an employee of a state agency or state university is eligible for rehabilitation services where the state agency or state university has certified the claim and the employee and employer agree upon a program of rehabilitation services.

 - (E) Job retention services. - (1) Job retention may be furnished when an injured worker is working and experiences a significant work related problem as a direct result of the allowed conditions in the claim. - (2) Job retention services may be provided if: - (a) The injured worker has received temporary total compensation or salary continuation from an allowed claim with eight or more days of lost time due to a work related injury; and - (b) The physician of record provides a written statement in office notes or correspondence indicating that the injured worker has work limitations related to the allowed conditions in the claim that negatively impact the injured workers' ability to maintain the injured worker's employment; and - (c) The injured worker's employer describes the specific job task problems the injured worker is experiencing to the MCO and the MCO documents these problems in the claim.
-The MCO shall include a statement describing why the injured worker needs job retention services to maintain employment. - (F) Non-eligibility for vocational rehabilitation services.
+The MCO will include a statement describing why the injured worker needs job retention services to maintain employment. - (F) Non-eligibility for vocational rehabilitation services.

-The injured worker is not eligible for vocational rehabilitation services and such services shall be terminated:
+The injured worker is not eligible for vocational rehabilitation services and such services will be terminated: